firepear/petrel/examples/README.md

 [client](https://github.com/firepear/petrel/blob/main/examples/client/basic-client.go)
 for annotated examples of Petrel usage.

-To see them in action, in the basic server directory, do `go run basic-server.go` to start the example server.
+To see them in action, in the example server directory, do `go run basic-server.go` to start the server.
 Then in another terminal, try a few runs of the client:

 ```
+cd examples/client
-go run examples/client/basic-client.go time
+go run basic-client.go time
-go run examples/client/basic-client.go echo whatever you feel like typing here
+go run basic-client.go echo whatever you feel like typing here
-go run examples/client/basic-client.go
+go run basic-client.go
-go run examples/client/basic-client.go foobar
+go run basic-client.go foobar
 ```

 Check out the results of the client, and the messages printed in the